-We often hear from customers how frustrated they are because their vehicle seems to always be costing them money.
-Money they don’t have or had hoped to spend on something else.
-Vehicles are expensive BUTnot knowing how expensive and not spending money when it is needed will make your vehicle much more expensive than it needs to be.
+We often hear from customers how frustrated they are because their vehicle “always seems to be costing money!”
+Money they don’t have or, had hoped to spend on something more fun.
+The truth is, vehicles are expensive but not spending money when it is needed will make your vehicle MUCH more expensive than it needs to be.
 Your vehicle is an important part of your daily life.
 Think about the time it saves, the access it gives you to do what you want to do.
-Knowing the costs associated and planning ahead of time can save you from a vehicle related crisis and keep you on the road.
+Knowing the costs associated and planning ahead of time can save you from a vehicle related crisis and keep you on the road, living your life!

-Roadside assistance: This is a cost similar to insurance..
+Roadside Assistance: This is a cost similar to insurance..
 You hope you will never have to use it but if you do it’s definitely worth it!
 AMA offers a few different packages and has some extra benefits as well.
 Good News Auto is now also offering roadside assistance through Castrol.
 Call for details!
 Costs of NOT having a vehicle: If you went outside today and your vehicle didn’t start what would be the costs associated with that?
 Loss of work, late to daycare, taxi/transit or rental, repairs, towing.
 Do you have a plan B?

+SPENDING PLAN?
 Before you can begin to manage your money, you need to identify what is important to you.
-Then you have a foundation to decide what you want to do with your money.
+This will give you a foundation to decide what you want to do with your money.
 Write down what is important to you and use your list to help you determine goals for your money.
 1. Set goals: What do you want your money to do for you?
 Emergency Fund?
 Pay off debt?
 Save for a new vehicle?
 Go on a vacation?
 In order to reach these goals it's important to have every dollar working for you and doing it's job.

 Step 2.
-Identify How much you have to spend on your vehicle and calculate your expenses.
-The pie below is how “the experts” suggest your expenses breakdown.
+Identify how much you have to spend on your vehicle and track your expenses.

 There are a variety of ways to track your spending.
 Pen and paper, online tools like everydollar.com or this worksheet from Credit Counselling Society. (https://www.mymoneycoach.ca/_Library/docs/Expense_Tracker.pdf)

-Step 3: Separate needs from wants As you begin to track expenses you may find you are spending your money on things that aren’t necessary or purchased on impulse.
+Step 3: Separate needs from wants: As you begin to track expenses you may find you are spending your money on things that aren’t necessary or purchased on impulse.
 This is where having goals really helps.
 If you have a goal in mind it is easier to stay on plan.
 Before buying eyelashes or lift kits for your vehicle it’s important to make sure you have the “needs” of your vehicle covered.
 The money your vehicle “needs” are often the things you don’t “want” to spend on your vehicle.
 The upside of taking care of your vehicle’s needs is you are less likely to run into crisis vehicle spending.
 This ensures the other parts of your pie aren’t eaten up by a costly and unexpected repair.
 Step 4: Design your budget Think back to the goals you set in Step 1.
 Your goals will effect your plan because you will have to put off some purchases or wants to be able to set money aside to reach your goal.
 Were you surprised by what you found when you tracked your spending?
 Is there a way you can lower your expenses or plan more effectively?
 Take a look at this article 20 Ways to Lower Your Vehicle Expenses for ideas to make your vehicle expenses fit your piece of pie!
 It's important to plan for larger and irregular costs for your vehicle.
 How much, for example, are you setting aside for tire purchase on a monthly basis?